SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-The Belvedere, Semeli, and Cavo Tagoo are all wonderful and have a romantic vibe.
+The Belvedere, Semeli, and Cavo Tagoo are all personal favorites and have a romantic vibe.
 But if I were forced to choose I’d say the Belvedere if you wanted to experience the nightlife and restaurants of Mykonos Town.
 If you were more interested in privacy and sticking by the pool then Cavo Tagoo is the best choice (especially if you get a private jacuzzi or pool).
 If getting to the beaches were a priority (and you don’t rent a car) then the Belvedere and Semeli are much closer to the bus station for the Mykonos beaches.

 Leave a Reply